Handling Layoffs with Grace

 I always coach leaders to start here.
 It is a bit like putting on your own oxygen mask on an airplane.
 Only this time, you’re the pilot.
 You’ll need that mask trust me.

 This is a time you very much want to show up as your best self for your leadership team, your board, and your employees.
 You can’t do that if you’re running on 3 hours of sleep and stressed out of your mind.
+This is where the hidden cost of anxiety in leadership shows up nowhere more clearly than in the days before a layoff, which is exactly why you need to ground yourself first.

 Time to remember what keeps you grounded.
 Sleep 8 hours if you can, eat well, exercise, and lean into whatever grounds you (meditation, journaling, speaking with friends, etc.) If you work with a coach or therapist, ramp up the support during this time.